 Who can be a part of it?
 Where and when can you sign up for courses?

 Any student can be a part of the Social Justice Academy.
 Enrollment is voluntary, however all students must take both a core social justice perspective English and Social Studies course each year, plus one additional humanities elective, and complete all other program requirements.
 Note: All SJ course count toward NC graduation requirements. *AVID students are automatically enrolled.
-If you’re interested in enrolling in the SJA as an incoming freshman, you need to do the following: 1) Sign up for college prep or honors Social World History & college prep or honors English I Social Justice Perspective with your counselor during course registration AND 2) Submit freshman registration form on this website to Mr. Link (firstname.lastname@example.org) no later than April 15, 2019 to be included in the initial pool of applicants.
+If you’re interested in enrolling in the SJA as an incoming freshman, you need to do the following: 1) Sign up for college prep or honors Social World History & college prep or honors English I Social Justice Perspective with your counselor during the course registration period AND 2) Submit freshman registration form on this website to Mr. Link (firstname.lastname@example.org) no later than March 26, 2021 to be included in the initial pool of applicants.
 Please direct all questions about this year’s enrollment process to your counselor and/or Mr. Link. *Historically, the Social Justice Academy is always over-enrolled.
 If more applications are submitted than spots are available for freshman year, students will be enrolled by lottery.
 In subsequent years, continued student enrollment will be determined by satisfaction of course and service learning requirements.
 Students not entering the Academy their freshman year, may subsequently enroll in their sophomore, junior or senior year if space is available.
 The process is similar to the path described above.